 An invite to apply for a work permit will be sent to your MyCIC inbox.
 Applicants have 10 days to decide whether to accept or decline the invite.

-- Clicking ‘Start Application’ shown in the screenshot below accepts the invite, waiving whatever is left of the 10 day period.
+- Clicking ‘Start Application’ accepts the invite, waiving whatever is left of the 10 day period.
 As soon as the application is ‘started,’ stage five starts.

 After accepting your IEC invite, you will 20 days to complete a work permit application via MyCIC.